poudelsangam77/COVID19_EDA_Project/reports/visuals/project_report.md

 ## Conclusion
 This project highlights the importance of data-driven approaches in understanding and responding to global crises like COVID-19.
 The insights gained through this analysis can guide decision-making and enhance preparedness for similar challenges.

 ---

-## Dashboard and Interactivity
-To extend the project, an interactive dashboard is under development.
-It will:
-- Provide dynamic visualizations for exploring COVID-19 data.
-- Enable users to filter and compare country-level statistics interactively.
-- Present vaccination trends and their impact on case reduction.

----